yusiZou/zalda/README.md

 **Data story**: [The legend of Zalda](https://thelegendofzalda.github.io)

 ## Abstract
-In 2015, Hillary Clinton has been embroiled in controversy over the use of personal email accounts on non-government servers during her time as the United States Secretary of State.
+In 2015, Hillary Clinton was embroiled in controversy over the use of personal email accounts on non-government servers during her time as the United States Secretary of State.
 Over 2000 confidential emails were leaked, some of them are even classified as “Top Secret”.

 In this project, we looked at the politic, security and economic aspects through the 7945 leaked emails redacted and published by the State Department and cleaned by Kaggle.
 We also analyzed the personal social network of Hillary Clinton and the top topics they discussed.